MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyAssignmentOperation.md

 ## SYNOPSIS
 This cmdlet is used to assign a policy to a batch of users.
 A batch may contain up to 20,000 users.

-Note: The Teams application may need to be open by an Owner for up to two hours before changes are reflected.

 ## SYNTAX

 ```